nodejs/node/glossary.md

   modules.
 * **CI**: [Continuous Integration][] - Development practice where code changes are frequently merged into a shared repository.
-* **CITGM**: Canary In The Gold Mine - A smoke test which tests the code change with popular npm packages.
+* **CITGM**: Canary In The Gold Mine - A smoke test that tests the code change with popular npm packages.
 * **CJS**: [CommonJS][] - Standard for JavaScript modules, and in most cases, [CommonJS Modules][].
 * **CLDR**: [Common Locale Data Repository][] - A repository of locale data used in software engineering.
 * **CLI**: [Command Line Interface][] - A way to interact with a computer program using text commands.